 To aid in dissipation, ventilate the recreation vehicle by opening all windows and circulate the air with a fan.

 This label is located inside the vehicle near the entry door.
 The label should be left permanently affixed during high humidity and temperatures.
-Ventilate to remove.
-Consult your owner's to the recreation vehicle.
+Ventilet to the recreation vehicle. to the recreation vehicle.